dairyking98/RoboCam-Suite/docs/EXPERIMENT_PY_README.md

   - Only applies to video recording modes (H264, MJPEG), not JPEG still capture
 - **FPS Metadata Files**: JSON metadata files automatically saved alongside each video recording
   - Format: `{video_filename}_metadata.json`
-  - Contains FPS, resolution, duration, format, timestamp, and well label
+  - Contains target FPS, actual FPS, resolution, duration, format, timestamp, and well label
+  - **Target FPS**: The FPS value set in the GUI (desired frame rate)
+  - **Actual FPS**: The actual frame rate achieved during recording (calculated from actual duration)
   - Critical for accurate playback, especially for MJPEG files
+  - If the camera cannot achieve the target FPS, the actual FPS will be recorded in the metadata

 ### 4. Motion Configuration